 Second-to-die life insurance

-A second-to-die life insurance policy, typically called a survivorship policy, pays out the death benefit once both policyholders die.
+A second-to-die life insurance policy, typically called a survivorship policy, pays out the death benefit once both people covered die.

-Second-to-die policies are best for couples who intend for the policy proceeds to go toward estate planning purposes, such as:
+Second-to-die policies are best for couples who intend to use the policy proceeds for estate planning purposes, such as:

 Covering estate taxes

 Because there can be a long period between the first policyholder’s death and when the death benefit is paid, second-to-die policies are not meant to provide financial relief to the surviving partner during their lifetime.

 Permanent life insurance is significantly more expensive than term life insurance, which expires after a set term and doesn’t have cash value.
 Unlike a first-to-die policy, the surviving spouse in a second-to-die life insurance contract is still responsible for paying the premiums after the other policyholder dies.